usnistgov/ppdiffuse/README.md

 ![sequence](./docs/sequence.jpg)
 + The polypeptide sequence determines both the length of the diffusion region (0.4 nm per amino acid) and the charge density profile in the [charge density graphic](#a-charge-density-graphic).
 Spaces are ignored.
 Lysine (K), arginine (R), and histidine (H) residues are assigned +1 charges, while aspartic (D) and glutamic (E) acid residues are assigned -1.
 An Alexa 488 tag (X) is assigned a -2 charge.
-+ The polypeptide always translocates from left to right, so the "direction" control sets the order of the amino acids.
++ The polypeptide always translocates from left to right, so the "reverse" button reverses the amino acid order.
++ The "direction" control determines which end of the molecule is the N (which carries an extra +1 charge) and which is the C (which carries an extra -1 charge) terminus.
-+ The reverse button reverses the amino acid order.
++ The length per amino acid determines the position scale.
++ The Kuhn length is only used if the molecule is tethered (see [entropy](#entropy))

 #### Pore parameters
 ![pore_parameters](./docs/pore_parameters.jpg)